jspanjaard/docs/docs/guides/build-your-first-product/build-your-first-product.md

 		log.Fatalf("firestore.NewClient: %v", err)
 	}

 	// Retrieve BR cloud run hash from the environment. brHash := os.Getenv("ALIS_OS_BR_CLOUDRUNHASH")
 	if brHash == "" {
 		log.Fatal("ALIS_OS_PROJECT env not set.")
 	}

 	// Create a connection with the gRPC server hosted on Cloud Run
 	// The URI of these services follows a consistent pattern:
 	// {NeuronName}-{GoogleProjectCloudRunHash}-{region}.a.run.app:443
 	//
 	// The {GoogleProjectCloudRunHash} is not preemptable but is the same for all neurons
 	// of a specific product deployment, ie. the same for all Cloud Run services in a Google Project.
 	// This therefore requires you to obtain the hash from the product that you are making use of.
 	//
 	// The {region} is the region in which the service is hosted.
 The default region
 	// on alis.exchange is `ew`, ie. Europe-West.
 For more information on regions,
 	// see: __________.
 	if conn, err := NewConn(context.Background(), "resources-books-v1-" + brHash + "-ew.a.run.app:443", false); err != nil {
 		log.Fatalf("booksClient new connection: %v", err)
 	} else {
 		// If the connection was succesfully established, instantiate a new
 		// client for the BooksService.
 This client will be used to make the
-        // appropriate calls to the BooksService methods. booksClient = pb.NewBooksServiceClient(conn)
+		// appropriate calls to the BooksService methods. booksClient = pbBooks.NewBooksServiceClient(conn)
 	}
 }
 ```